jstar88/opbe/README.md

 #### Fleet

-Fleet is a group of Fighters and it is extended by a single object
+Fleet is a group of ShipType and it is extended by a single object
 * HomeFleet : represent the ships and defense in the target's planet

 This time you have to manually choose the right class and HomeFleet should have $id = 0;